woakes070048/crm-2/README.md

 Better and more complete documentation will be added once rapid development has ceased.

 ## 2.1  CONCEPTS
 The app is built to play off of the "Person, Place, Thing" idea.
 These 3 core areas along with "Tasks" are the central focus of a CRM if you really boil them down to their core.
-The top main menu provides access to each area, then displays simple context-sensative actions next to the page title to either create a new item, delete, or edit an existing item.
+The top main menu provides access to each area, then displays simple context-sensitive actions next to the page title to either create a new item, delete, or edit an existing item.

 * Tasks - These are all the items you need to complete.
 Tasks can be either be a one-off service ticket, or a project that consists of a bunch of individual tasks.
 (You may call them "Projects, Service Tickets, To-Dos")